huggingface/blog/searching-the-hub.md

 # **Supercharged Searching on the Hugging Face Hub**

-The `huggingface_hub` library is a light-weight interface that provides a progamatic approach to exploring the hosting endpoints Hugging Face provides.
-Specifically: models, datasets, and Spaces.
+The `huggingface_hub` library is a lightweight interface that provides a programmatic approach to exploring the hosting endpoints Hugging Face provides: models, datasets, and Spaces.

 Up until now, searching on the Hub through this interface was tricky to pull of, and there were many aspects of it a user had to "just know" and get accustomed to it.